aycaaltay/rail_track_inspections/README.md

 Step 1b.
 Loading available data

 You can use one of the folders in the data directory for testing the simulations.

 --------------------------------

 **Step 2.** Testing inspection scenarios

+Start by copy-pasting the data file into the analysis file.

-If the folder you want to analyze is starting with "ZIP", it is a file prepared for Zero-Inflated Poisson model with complete miss rates.
+If the folder you want to analyze is starting with "ZIP", it involves files prepared for Zero-Inflated Poisson model with complete miss rates.
+Copy and paste the folder into the _Zero_Inflated_Poisson_Simulations_ directory.

-If the folder you want to analyze is starting with "BP", it is a file prepared for Poisson-Binomial model with partial miss rates.
+If the folder you want to analyze is starting with "BP", it involves files prepared for Poisson-Binomial model with partial miss rates.
+Copy and paste the folder into the _Poisson_Binomial_Simulations_ directory.